tobiasbriones/ep-file-system/docs/tcp-ip-protocol.md

 [^1]: The 7-layer architecture is more academic than real, a more pragmatic approach is taken in real implementations

 [^2]: Read my course project [Reed-Muller Codes](https://dev.mathsoftware.engineer/cp-unah-mm544-reed-muller-codes)

+## Protocol Definition

+The TCP/IP protocols are fundamental for transferring data over the internet.
+These are detailed below.